Sign In / Sign Out

 The DISI Graduate Student Research Conference is a research conference hosted by and for graduate students to share work related to diversity and inclusion across fields.
 The interdisciplinary conference will allow the next generation of scholars, researchers, and leaders to collaborate on tackling challenges regarding diversity and inclusion beyond their own expertise.
 The conference will take place in February, 2018, and will address three major themes: research regarding diversity and inclusion, incorporating diversity and inclusion into teaching and mentoring, and navigating personal identity.

-School of Nursing and Curry School of Education
+Dr. Katrina Debnam, Assistant Professor of School of Nursing and Curry School of Education at the University of Virginia

 Dr. Elizabeth Gershoff, Associate Professor of Human Development and Family Science at the University of Texas at Austin